libfirm/libfirm/README.md

   spilling and copy coalescing.
 Instruction and block scheduling, support for ABI handling.
 - working ia32 backend with support for x87 and SSE2 floating point
-- unfinished backends for SPARC, ARM
+- unfinished backends for SPARC, ARM, AMD64

 - connections to the Edison Design Group C and java frontends available.